podio/podio-android/README.md

 The Podio API supports multiple ways of authenticating a client.
 The Podio SDK for Android provides two primary options:

 * Authenticate with username/password.
-* Authenticate specific app tokens.
+* Authenticate with specific app tokens.

 Both options are described below.